Thank you to the 15,000+ people who read my 10 Samples of an Effective EEO Statement. Let’s dig deeper into the readability of EEO statements!

 Did you see how an effective job ad should be written at the 8th grade or lower?
 Were you as surprised as me at the power of writing in Plain English for busy candidates.
 Wow.

-The same goes for your EEO Statement.
+The same goes for your EEO Statement — the more readable the better.
 Yes, there are laws about what goes into an EEO Statement (you can see Solicitations of advertisements for employees).

 And us white men are looking at EEO Statements too.
 If your EEO Statement sounds like it’s written by a conservative lawyer, then I’m thinking you’re a conservative company (see GM below).

 Here are some of my tips based on looking at 2 randomly-picked large EEO Statements:

 Let’s look at General Motors’ EEO Statement for the US and Canda

 The policy of General Motors is to extend opportunities to qualified applicants and employees on an equal basis regardless of an individual’s age, race, color, sex, religion, national origin, disability, sexual orientation, gender identity/expression or veteran status.
 Additionally, General Motors is committed to being an Equal Employment Opportunity Employer and offers opportunities to all job seekers including individuals with disabilities.
 If you need a reasonable accommodation to assist with your job search or application for employment, email us at Careers.Accommodations@GM.com .
 In your email, please include a description of the specific accommodation you are requesting as well as the job title and requisition number of the position for which you are applying